mrxremix/Clock-/README.md

 # Clock-
-This project was taken from YouTube
+This project was taken from YouTube and studied